 If a Liso is running a very old firmware, performing a firmware reset can also be the quickest and easiest way of bringing it up to date.

-Part 1: Create a bootable firmware reset USB
+Step 1: Create a bootable firmware reset USB

 There is usually no need to uncompress the

-- Insert and select your USB flash drive.
+Insert and select your USB flash drive.

 Caution!
 All existing data on the USB flash drive will be deleted.
+To proceed, press Flash!

-- Once Etcher is finished writing your firmware reset USB flash drive it verifies the drive.
-Then it is ready to use.
-The USB drive name should now be
+Once Etcher is finished writing the firmware reset image to the USB flash drive it should be ready to use.

-Boot imx6dland should contain some new files.
+Boot imx6dl and should contain some new files.